CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/8a-the-user-pt-2.md

    ```JAVA
       @PathVariable Long id, @RequestParam(required = false) String oldPassword, @Valid @Size(min = 3) @RequestParam String newPassword
    ```
+??? where do @Valid and @Size come from ???

 - With the above parameters, we can:
     - obtain the `User` record